Risgrynsgrot/wonky/gdd.md

 Use your new things and knowledge to get further into the mysteries that the new world has to offer.

+Dying drops your inventory and you'll have to get back to it to get your stuff back.
+Make it feel like a world that is there even if you aren't.

 ## Story

 TODO